newnetdev/NetworkToCode-Class/labs/Lab_25_1_NAPALM_Arista.md

 There are two primary methods of the device class you'd work with to apply configurations.
 They are `load_merge_candidate` and `load_replace_candidate`.

-These are used to load a partial configuration (and merge with the device) and load a *full* configuration that will replace the full running configuration, respectively.
+These are used to load a *partial* configuration (and merge with the existing configuration) and load a *full* configuration that will replace the full running configuration, respectively.
 You'll see these if you look at the full help documentation (the above is just a snippet from the help output).

 For this lab, we are  using `load_merge_candidate`.